We welcome messages from our readers. You can email me at email@example.com or post a question on our Discussion page.

 In honor of the Silver Anniversary of "Murder, She Wrote" in print, we're blogging on the 29th of every month on Killer Characters.
 Our first one is here.
 We'll be guest blogging elsewhere and will let you know when we do.

-We're proud to have picked up our second coveted "Lovey Award" at this year's Love is Murder conference.
+We never get tired of receiving recognition.
+We picked up our second coveted "Lovey Award" at this year's Love is Murder conference.
 This second award is for "Best Series."
 We thank the good folks at Love is Murder for this honor.

 2014 off to a good start with our wonderful new editor on the MSW series, Laura M. Fazio.
 Welcome aboard Laura!